cloudmesh-community/fa18-523-60/paper/paper.md

 `db.exhibits.aggregate( [ { $unwind: "$tags" },  { $sortByCount: "$tags" } ] )`

-The *$unwind* stage deconstructs an array field from the input documents to output a document for each element [@www-docs-mongodb].
+The *unwind* stage deconstructs an array field from the input documents to output a document for each element [@www-docs-mongodb].

 ```